 Animal Behavior College Dog Trainer (ABCDT)

-The Animal Behavior College (ABC) based in Santa Clarita, CA features an “in-home classroom experience” where students complete dog obedience training modules at their own pace.
-ABC utilizes more than 100 years of professional dog training experience in its curriculum, featuring courses including:
+The Animal Behavior College (ABC) based in Santa Clarita, CA features an online dog trainer course where students complete dog obedience training modules at their own pace in approximately one year.
+ABC utilizes more than 100 years of professional dog training experience in its curriculum which is founded in LIMA (least invasive, minimally aversive) dog training philosophy and features courses including:

 Canine Club Academy Certified Dog Trainer (CCA-CDT)

-Another distance-based certification program is available through the Canine Club Academy (CCA), which offers the Certified Dog Trainer credential (CCA-CDT).
+Another distance-based certification program is available through the Canine Club Academy (CCA), which offers the Certified Dog Trainer credential (CCA-CDT) and can be completed in approximately 24 weeks.
 The CCA provides a personal tutor to each student to assist with flexible online coursework across 10 modules:

 Canine Trainers Academy Certified Dog Trainer (CCDT)